We welcome you and your family to our community pre-school.

 - We encourage active messy play, so please don’t send your child in their best clothes.

 - Always pack spare clothes, accidents can happen and children always prefer their own clothes to change into.
+If you could also pack a plastic or waterproof bag for any soiled clothes to be returned home in.

 St. Mary’s Preschool is committed to promoting healthy foods and eating habits that ensure healthy growth and development of children.
 We encourage families to pack a healthy nutritious lunch box, keeping in mind that we are a nut free preschool.